mxenabled/path-sdk-examples/src/main/java/path/e01_configuration_basic/README.md

 gateway.accounts().transactions().list("account1");
 ```

-Any un-configured gateway or un-implemented operation will result in an AccessorException (status: NOT_IMPLEMENTED) exception.
+Any un-configured gateway or un-implemented operation will result in an AccessorMethodNotImplementedException (status: NOT_IMPLEMENTED) exception.

 #### Why the Gateway?